Manage existing portals

 Share with external users

 Displays the portal settings and allows you to change the name of the portal.
-You can also perform advanced actions such as administering the portal though the Power Apps Portals admin center and working with site settings.
-Settings provides links to the Power Apps Portals admin center and Site settings.
-More information: Advanced portal administration and Configure site settings.
+You can also go to setup licensing for your portal as well as advanced actions such as administering the portal though the Power Apps portals admin center and working with site settings.

 - When you delete a portal, and create a new portal with a different URL, the authentication provider configuration must be configured for the new portal to work correctly.
 To configure the authentication provider, go to Get started with authentication configuration.